-Anne Marie Kuijpers-Jagtman is Professor of Orthodontics.
-She is an expert in cleft lip and palate and craniofacial anomalies.
+Anne Marie Kuijpers-Jagtman is an expert in the field of orthodontics, cleft lip and palate and craniofacial anomalies.
 She has a long-standing interest in the biological background of orthodontics.
 In recent years, her research interests have also been in 3D-imaging and evidence based orthodontics.

 Anne Marie was Chair of the Department of Orthodontics and Craniofacial Biology at the Radboud University medical center in Nijmegen, the Netherlands from 1995-2014.
 Since 2015 she is emeritus professor of the Radboud University.
 At present she also serves as Adjunct Professor at Universitas Indonesia Faculty of Dentistry in Jakarta.
 She was Editor-in-Chief of Orthodontics and Craniofacial Research (2006-2017), which belongs to the top-5 impact factor journals in orthodontics.
 She (co)authored more than 330 publications in Medline.

 Professor and Head, Division of Periodontology at University of Alberta, Faculty of Medicine and Dentistry.
 Visiting Professor of Periodontology at the Harvard School of Dental Medicine, Boston, MA.
 Published more than 180 articles and book chapters in the international professional literature and is involved in research mainly in periodontology, dental implants and dental trauma.
 Lecturing extensively both nationally and internationally.